 Honestly, there are few things better than juicy pineapple recipes.
-Having some slices of fresh pineapple on a hot summer day is one of my favorite things in the world.
+Having some slices of fresh pineapple, pineapple smoothies, or even pineapple salsa on a hot summer day is one of my favorite things in the world.
 And if you didn’t know, grilled pineapple can also be used as the fresh fruit base for hot sauce.
-It works surprisingly well
+It works surprisingly well.

 And it’s so versatile!
-It can be used on all manner of dishes.
+When a pineapple is ripe, it can be used on all manner of dishes.
 From the ever-controversial pineapple pizza (I contend that it is 100% a valid topping that works deliciously with cheese) to fruit salad, pineapple salsa, to tacos al pastor (a wonderful type of taco made with spit-grilled pork and chunks of grilled pineapple) to desserts like pineapple upside down cake, and the always delicious pineapple juice.
+Pineapple also work great with grilled salmon and many other dishes in your recipe collections.
 There are many, many uses to this marvellous fruit.